JDV1281/Car-Rental-System/README.md

 - **SQLite** - Database for storing user and vehicle information
 - **Werkzeug Security** - Secure password hashing
 - **Jinja2** - Templating engine for dynamic content

-## Future Enhancements

-- Add place for cutomer to enter in their email at payment page.
-- Add email notifications for reservations.
-- To register as a admin, you will need a passcode and not just checking a box that user is an admin.
-- Add where admins can modify and cancel user vehicle reservation.

 ## Author
 Developed by **JDV1281**